fpganow/xilinx_dpi_bug/README.md

 the code in the good directory will fail very sporadically

 The only difference is the use of passing a dynamic array in to the C function from SystemVerilog

+# From Linux

+The issue has not been reproduced by me on a Linux/Ubuntu-22 install of Vivado 2023.2